Game Preview: Solar Bears at Icemen, November 12, 2021

 Series History: The Solar Bears lead the season series against the Icemen 2-0-0-0 while also leading the All-Time series 34-11-3-0.

-About the Solar Bears: Last seasons's ECHL scoring champion Aaron Luchuk is off to a torrid start this season to maintain his crown.
+About the Solar Bears: Last season's ECHL scoring champion Aaron Luchuk is off to a torrid pace to maintain his crown for this season.
 Luchuk once again leads the league in scoring with 14 pts (6g, 8a) and has accrued five points in two games against Jacksonville this season....Michael Brodzinski is tied for second among defensemen with four power-play points (1g, 3a).

 Upcoming Home Games & Promotions

 Tonight's Promotions: Tonight we welcome our furry friends for Pucks & Paws Night.
 Tonight is also Fang's Birthday!
 Celebrate with Fang and his mascot friends.
-We are also celebrating Mental Healthy Awareness Night.
+We are also celebrating Mental Healthy Awareness Night with special game worn jerseys.

 Wednesday, November 17, vs. Maine, 7:00 p.m.
 Small Business Night, bring out your business for a night of fun and recognition!